Horsforth Newlaithes

 Phonics

-We use the DfES Letters and Sounds programme to support the sequence of our phonics teaching.
-We also use the Jolly Phonic songs for mnemonics.
-With both of these resources, we then plan phonics sessions to ensure that our approach is structured and systematic.
+We use our own phonics programme to support the sequence of our phonics teaching.
+We plan phonics sessions to ensure that our approach is structured and systematic.
 In Reception, children are introduced to Phase 2 within the first 2 weeks of full time school which is followed by Phase 3 teaching.
 The children develop GPC and segmenting and blending skills to decode words.
 We also teach the Phase 2, 3 and 4 tricky words, starting in September, so that children can read and write these non-phonetically decodable words with ease.
 With this teaching children quickly start to read and write sentences.
 During the Summer term, children are introduced to Phase 4.
 We teach Phase 4 alongside Phase 3 as we have found children are very capable of learning them together.
 Children are encouraged to read at home and are listened to regularly in school.
 They are given books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.
 Same day interventions ensure children keep up and support embedded learning.

 Mathematics